markhgn/markhgn.github.io/_posts/2013-02-26-what-is-mobile-anyway.md

 I’ve sat through presentations over the years where ‘experts’ have touted the ‘year of mobile’.
 I was probably looking at a site on my phone while this was happening and thinking that I just didn’t understand the distinction.

 For certain very few and highly regular activities, like checking Twitter, I use an app.
-For everything else I use the a web browser.
-The device is irrelevant to me as a user.
+For everything else I use a web browser.
+The device is largely irrelevant to me as a user.